Harvey Barnes: Return to Leicester City

 On 11 January 2019, Barnes was recalled by Leicester with immediate effect.
 He scored his first goal for Leicester on 20 April in a 2–2 draw with West Ham United.
 In June he signed a new five-year contract.

-On 24 August 2019, Barnes scored a half-volley against Sheffield United to give Leicester City the victory.
-That stunning strike was later voted as Premier League Goal of the Month.
+On 24 August 2019, Barnes scored a half-volley against Sheffield United to give Leicester City their first win of the 2019–20 season.
+The goal was later voted as Premier League Goal of the Month and Leicester City's Goal of the Season.
+He ended his first full season as a first team player with six goals and eight assists and was named the club's Young Player of the Season.